michiguel/Gaviota-Tablebases/readme.txt

 the file compile.sh is an example of how tbprobe can be compiled in Linux using gcc.

+Rafile.rb is the ruby version of Makefile.
+You have to install 'rake' to execute it.
+This is what I use but you don't have to.
+It is provided out of lazyness.
+I should probably remove it.

 Good luck with the tablebases!